 Each fellow receives a research grant of $250,000 over two years.
 Research grant funds paid to winners of this prize are subject to the Tri-Agency Financial Administration Guide.

-The Fellowship normally also includes a contribution of $90,000 per year to the university toward the fellow's salary.
+The Fellowship normally also includes a contribution of up to $90,000 per year to the university toward the fellow's salary.
 As part of the Fellowship agreement, the university is expected to fund a replacement for the fellow's teaching and administrative responsibilities.
 Should the recipient of the Fellowship already hold another federal award that has a salary component, such as a Canada Research Chair or an Industrial Research Chair, NSERC will reduce the contribution to the university accordingly.

 Another distinct but similar prize of the same name is administered by the E.W.R.
 Steacie Memorial Fund, a private foundation dedicated to the advancement of science and engineering in Canada.